 Our values What it means Think customer experience Always working with our customers' experience in mind and taking pride in supporting our community.
 Act with integrity Doing the right thing, speaking up when it's important and striving to live our values every day.
 Treat people with respect Valuing each person for who they are by listening, understanding and showing that we care.
-Work together as 'one' Explore better ways Challenging the status quo to improve things through curiosity, courage and learning.
+Work together as 'one' Working together constructively to break down silos, putting our shared needs first and moving forward in a unified way.
+Explore better ways Challenging the status quo to improve things through curiosity, courage and learning.
 Own it, follow through Taking responsibility for what is ours and following through to ensure great results.